 Everything else outlandish or outrageous, that just might fly!

-If you feel your Idea deserves a different characterization you are probably on the right track - suggest a new category!
+If you feel your idea deserves a different characterization you may request a new model!